brimurphy/whackwalrus/README.md

 ### Audio Content

-- The 'Whack' sound on hitting a walrus was supplied by Keith Murphy.
+- The 'Whack' sound on hitting a walrus was supplied by Keith Murphy from a Hanna Barbara Sound Effects cd he had.
+  I used the third sound on track 58 '1 Hit, Cartoon Gravel Hit'.
+The full sound fx library can be found [here](https://archive.org/details/HB01SFX/58+1+Hit%2C+Cartoon+Gavel+Hit.mp3)

 ### Content